"As long as we believe that someone else has the power to make us happy then we are setting ourselves up to be victims"

-The common trait of all codependents include a desire to control people around them or a need to be controlled by others.
+The common trait include a desire to control people around them or a need to be controlled by others.
 This could be fueled by lack of self-esteem, fear of abandonment, and a compelling need to fulfill the other person's needs by sacrificing your own.
-To understand the relationships dynamics and issues surrounding it, we need to first look into the common signs of codependency.
+To understand the relationships dynamics and issues, Let's see the common signs of codependency.

 Symptoms of Codependent Relationships